Ma27/Ma27ApiKeyAuthenticationBundle/Resources/doc/index.md

 There's a service section in the bundle config that can be used in order to exchange these services.

+Please keep in mind that `password_hasher` is obsolete as you can use custom password hashers.

 9) Override the response
 ------------------------

-For certain use-cases it is necessary to override the response.
+For certain use-cases it is necessary to override the response of the login.
 This can be done by using the ``AssembleResponseEvent``:

+__NOTE: this feature is only available for the login route as the logout returns a 204, so no customization is needed right now.__

 ``` php
 use Ma27\ApiKeyAuthenticationBundle\Ma27ApiKeyAuthenticationEvents;